-It is well know fact that mosquitoes are very annoying insects, because in addition to the fact that they bite, suck our blood and afterward leave itchy and red marks, they also make this buzzing noise that could make even a monk break his cool and swat the mosquito away as soon as possible.
-Okay maybe not a monk, but to a regular people mosquito buzzing probably is one of the worst sounds in the world.
+It is a well-known fact that mosquitoes are very annoying insects because in addition to the fact that they bite, suck our blood and afterward leave itchy and red marks, they also make this buzzing noise that could make even a monk break his cool and swat the mosquito away as soon as possible.
+Okay, maybe not a monk, but to regular people mosquito buzzing probably is one of the worst sounds in the world.
 It is no accident there is a quote from Christine Todd Whitman:

 “Anyone who thinks that they are too small to make a difference has never tried to fall asleep with a mosquito in the room.”

 But why and how do mosquitoes exactly make the buzzing noise?

 There is a short and a long answer to the question of why mosquitoes actually make the buzzing noise because this noise is linked to mosquito anatomy and biology.

 The short answer to the question why mosquitoes make the buzzing noise is that they just do and they cannot do anything about it because the mosquito sound is made by mosquito wings when they fly.
 And, since all mosquitoes, no matter whether they are male or female mosquitoes or what species of mosquitoes they are, have wings, they make the buzzing sound.
 The difference is that thanks to the fact that only female mosquitoes drink our blood and male mosquitoes tend to stay away from humans, you won’t notice the buzz of male mosquitoes.